Frequently Asked Questions (FAQ)

 Check your insurance.

 We are out-of-network with insurance.
-Fill out the form with your insurance information and we could contact you with your benefits/coverage.
+You could either fill out the form with the necessary information and we will contact you or you could call your insurance directly and ask about your “out-of-network physical therapy benefits”.

 Questions before getting started?
 Get in touch.